CONP-PCNO/conp-dataset/README.md

 If you are an investigator or a project manager, you can create a sub-dataset in the CONP repository as follows:

+1. Fork the CONP data repository on GitHub:
+   * Navigate to http://github.com/CONP-PCNO/conp-dataset (this page)
+   * In the top-right corner of the page, click Fork.
-1. Fork the CONP data repository on GitHub.
-This will create a copy of the dataset at `http://github.com:<github_username>/conp-dataset`.
+   * This will create a copy of the dataset at http://github.com:<github_username>/conp-dataset.

 2. Install your fork on your computer:

 ```console